pwall567/mustache-k/README.md

 Templates are loaded into memory using the `Parser` class, and there are several option for constructing a `Parser`, depending on how the templates are stored.
-Templates may invoke other templates (the term used by Mustache is "Partial"), and the Parser needs to have a means of resolving the Partial by name.
+Templates may invoke other templates (the term used by Mustache is &ldquo;Partial&rdquo;), and the Parser needs to have a means of resolving the Partial by name.
 (For simplicity, the term template is used here to refer to a template or a partial &ndash; in effect they are the same.)